-verses from the dhammapada
+verses from the Dhammapada

-Something from the Dhammapada (verses 183-185; in Chapter XIV)
+From the Dhammapada (verses 183-185; in Chapter XIV)

 The non-doing of any evil